 To date the terracotta army numbers 7,000 warriors unearthed in Pit 1.
 They all seem to be infantry men.
 It is believed that the real soldiers may have served as models for the terracotta army, as no two soldiers are alike.
-They all appear to have individualized facial features.
+They all seem to have individualized facial features.

 The soldiers of the Terracotta Army are life-size.
 They vary in height, uniform and hairstyle according to rank.
 The high-ranking officers are taller in height as opposed to the soldiers and cavalrymen.
 Meticulous attention has been given to detail on items such as belt hooks, shoe ties and costumes.
 Originally most of the soldiers of the terracotta army carried combat weapons such as spears, swords, bows and arrows.
 Many of these combat weapons made from wood, unfortunately the wood disintegrated over time.

 Construction of the pits for the terracotta army of Emperor Qin

 Earth rammed partition walls constructed between each corridor of terracotta soldiers.
 Each corridor paved with bricks where the soldiers of the terracotta army are standing.
 Some pits are still being worked in, and many have broken clay body pieces of soldiers and horses still to be restored.

 The three main pits unearthed so far are five to seven meters beneath the present ground level.
 The three pits all constructed in a similar way and cover an area of 22,000 square meters.

 A railed walkway surrounds the entire pit, so you can see what is happening all over this huge area.
 At the far end of Pit No. 1 is an area where they are assembling more soldiers and horses of the terracotta army.
-When completed each piece is placed back into the pit where it was originally found.
+When completed each piece placed back into the pit where it was originally found.